 When you are saving the workbook, we need to choose the file type from the list of file type options as below.

 By default, we can use the “Excel macro-enabled workbook”.
 In case if you want to use as standard file as a starting point for other files then use “Excel macro-enabled template” format.

 - Add the developer tab in case if it is not available in the menu ribbon.

 - If want to create a simple basic macro, try to use recording a macro as it does not need any coding not even need to go to the visual basic screen.
-Click on record macro option from developer tab and give macro name perform required steps.
+Click on record macro option from the developer tab and give macro name to perform the required steps.
 It will record the steps you are performing, once it is over, stops recording and can run the macro now as to how we run the macro in the above steps.

 - Choose the module type depending on the requirement, by default we can write in a normal module.